 Chapter 14 Meta-analysis

 Results from a single study are not sufficient to detect or exclude a relevant effect of a new therapy.
-Meta-analysis describes statistical techniques to summarize the effect estimates obtained from several independent studies on the same research question (Schmid, Stijnen, and White 2021).
-The studies included in a meta-analysis are usually the result of a systematic review (Egger, Higgins, and Smith 2022).
+Meta-analysis describes statistical techniques to summarize the effect estimates obtained from several independent studies on the same research question (Schmid et al, 2021).
+The studies included in a meta-analysis are usually the result of a systematic review (Egger et al, 2022).
 There are also narrative systematic reviews where a subsequent meta-analysis is not possible.

 14.1 Systematic review

 A systematic review aims to identify relevant studies from a literature review.
 This is usually done with a literature search with pre-defined search terms in a database such as MEDLINE.
-Results from unpublished studies may also be included, if available from platforms such as clinicaltrials.gov.
-The goal of a subsequent meta-analysis is to summarize the results from a number of clinical studies on the same research question and to integrate the findings.
+Results from unpublished studies may also be included, if they are available from platforms such as clinicaltrials.gov.
+The goal of a subsequent meta-analysis is to summarize the results from a number of clinical studies on the same research question.
 A systematic review with subsequent meta-analysis proceeds as follows:

-Example 14.1 Consider nine RCTs about incidence of preeclampsia.
-The reported effect measure is an odds ratio for diuretic vs. control, see Table 14.1.
+Example 14.1 Consider nine RCTs studying the incidence of preeclampsia in patients treated with diuretic versus a control treatment.
+The reported effect measure is an odds ratio (diuretic vs. control), see Table 14.1.

 Table 14.1: Results of nine RCTs about incidence of preeclampsia comparing diuretic vs. control.